Aballava: Excavations

 Excavations were carried out in 1922, during which it was established that the fort straddled the Wall.

 Two other forts were found on the same site, by aerial photography, in 1976 and 1977.
-The second fort, discovered in 1976, and excavated 13 years earlier, is thought to pre-date Hadrian's Wall.
+The second fort, discovered in 1976, and excavated 13 years later, is thought to pre-date Hadrian's Wall.
 It has been claimed that this fort was an extension to the Stanegate system of forts, but this is largely conjecture.

 A small-scale excavation 200 metres south of the fort undertaken by Headland Archaeology uncovered a group of features associated with the vicus.
 Features included post-pits for a substantial building, postholes and beamslots relating to other timber buildings and shallow ditches and gullies; all dated to the mid-2nd century.
 There was no evidence for the later 2nd and 3rd century occupation identified during the previous investigations, suggesting some discontinuity in the use of the site.